j-o-e-y/unhashed/abouts/about-qtum_06-24-18.md

 For efficiency and ease-of-use, Qtum has decided to use Proof of Stake mining.
 This means that any user with at least 1 QTUM can help to secure the network and earn rewards.
 Also, there is no need for the energy use and investment in mining hardware associated with Proof of Work.

-In an effort to reduce the probability of a contentious hard fork, the Qtum team has employed a decentralized governance model.
+In an effort to reduce the probability of contentious hard forks, the Qtum team has employed a decentralized governance model.
 This way any fundamental changes to the system, like increased block size or a change in gas parameters, can be voted on and executed by the community.

 ##ICO & Price History